 - a.
-Provide assistance to needy families so children may be cared for in their own home or in the homes of relatives. - b.
-Develop opportunities for families to provide for their own needs, enhance their well-being, and preserve the integrity of the family, free of impediments to self-reliance. - c.
+Assist needy families so children may be cared for in their own home or in the homes of relatives. - b.
+Develop opportunities for families to provide for their own needs, enhance their wellbeing, and preserve the integrity of the family, free of impediments to self-reliance. - c.
 End the dependence of needy families on government assistance by emphasizing work, self-sufficiency, and personal responsibility while meeting the transitional needs of program participants who need support to achieve independent, productive lives and gain the responsibility that comes with attaining self-sufficiency. - d.
 Take full advantage of the flexibility provided under state and federal law that allows for providing job preparation and intervention programs to enable welfare applicants/recipients and transitional participants to move from welfare to work. - e.
 Provide oversight and policy direction to the program and to ensure cooperation and accountability among state agencies and service providers to deliver needed services.

-1.6 ANNUAL WORKFORCE INNOVATION/WT STATEWIDE PLAN (s.
-445.006, F.S.)
+1.6 ANNUAL WORKFORCE INNOVATION/WT STATEWIDE PLAN (section 445.006, F.S.)

-The Workforce Innovation and Opportunity Act of 2014 requires states to develop a state plan that consists of strategic and operations planning elements.
+The Workforce Innovation and Opportunity Act of 2014 requires states to develop a state plan that consists of strategic and operational planning elements.
 Section 445.006 F.S., provides that the SWDB, in conjunction with state and local partners in the workforce system, shall develop a state plan that produces an educated and skilled workforce.
 The state plan must consist of strategic and operational planning elements.
-The strategic planning elements must include criteria for allocating workforce resources to LWDBs.
+Section 445.006(2) F.S. outlines the required strategic planning.